arnaudbos/i-rant/content/loom-part-2-blocking.md

 efficient and is the reason why we end up with as many threads as clients.

 Because this socket channel (analogous to a [file descriptor]) is written to and read from in **blocking mode**.
+What's a blocking call and why is it bad?
+Let's talk about what happens when one of our threads' runnable contains a thread blocking call.

 ## Context switches

 ### What they are

-What's a blocking call and why is it bad?
-Let's talk about what happens when one of our threads encounters a thread blocking call.

-For the sake of simplicity, I am going to assume here that our CPUs run two kinds of instructions.
+For the sake of simplicity, let's assume that our CPUs run two kinds of instructions.

 {{< gallery title="Legend" >}}
   {{% galleryimage file="/img/loom/engine.png"